 I'm originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
-Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking in the mountains, canoeing, fishing and sport.
-Funny how things turn out sometimes eh!
+I now live in West Sussex, England with my family and build websites for a living.

 What I do #

 About this website #

 This website has been the home of my personal blog for a fair few years.
 Everything written here represents my opinions and perspectives on various things.
 It doesn’t reflect or represent the views of anyone I work for or with.

-I also use it as a platform for experimenting with newer front-end web technologies – so there’s every chance it may look a little ‘wonky’ now and then.
+I also use it as a platform for experimenting with newer frontend web technologies & techniques — so there’s every chance it may look a little ‘wonky’ now and then.
 Please forgive me if something doesn’t look quite right or work properly on your screen at the moment.